 Now you can see why truffles are so expensive.
 Growing them requires the right conditions for long periods of time but even that won't guarantee the desired results.
 Once they are found, truffles have to be hand extracted.
 If ever you should get the chance to enjoy real truffles, you should definitely savour every moment.

 Truffle oil can be flavoured two ways; first, with real truffles or truffle pieces, which would be steeped in olive oil for a certain amount of time (this is also done as a preservation method, as truffles don’t last long and are best consumed fresh).
-The second method is to use an artificial flavouring, 2,4-dithiapentane.
-Interestingly, 2, 4 dithiapentane contains one of the main aromatics of foot odour, which explains why to some people truffle products may smell like feet.
-This is what constitutes most truffle flavoured products, as using real truffles is very costly.
+The second method is to use flavouring with truffles.
+This is what constitutes most truffle flavoured products.

 If you’ve yet to taste the exquisiteness of truffle oil, try our Black Truffle Extra Virgin Olive Oil.
 Since it’s blended with an extra virgin olive oil, you get the wonderful taste of truffles plus the healthy benefits of an extra virgin olive oil.
 If you’re looking for some inspiration on what to do with truffle oil, read our article here.
 Truffle oil is perfect for anything with cheese, bread, pasta, even over your popcorn.
 We even have Black Truffle salt.
 It makes the perfect add-on gift for any of your foodie friends.

 Daniel Patterson, "Hocus-Pocus, and a Beaker of Truffles".